BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/03 - Planning, Installation and Configuration.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="3-0">3.0 Planning your Installation</a></h2>

-<i>NOTE: The following Module is based on the Private Preview of the Microsoft SQL Server 2019 Big Data Cluster feature.
+<i>NOTE: The following Module is based on the Private Preview of the Microsoft SQL Server 2019 big data cluster feature.
 These instructions will change as the product is updated for the final release. <a href="https://docs.microsoft.com/en-us/sql/big-data-cluster/deployment-guidance?view=sqlallproducts-allversions" target="_blank">The latest installation instructions are located here</a>.</i>

-A SQL Server Big Data Cluster (BDC) is deployed onto a Kubernetes Cluster using the mssqlctl utility which creates the appropriate Docker Containers and other constructs.
+A SQL Server big data cluster (BDC) is deployed onto a Kubernetes Cluster using the mssqlctl utility which creates the appropriate Docker Containers and other constructs.
 The installation uses various switches on the mssqlctl utility, and reads from several environment variables which you will define before you run the command.

 For planning, it is essential that you understand the SQL Server BDC components, and have a firm understanding of Kubernetes and TCP/IP networking.
 You should also have an understanding of how SQL Server and Apache Spark use the "Big Four"  (*CPU, I/O, Memory and Networking*).